romanov2406/romanov-engeneering-test/README.md

      If the container name is different, check the correct name by using docker ps.

 3. Check Test Code: Navigate to the **task-romanov** folder.
 The test task Docker container image name is **engineering-test-romanov-service-1.**
+4.All notes regarding the test task are in the engineering-test folder under NOTES.md.